 The Company's functional currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-The Company's property acquisition obligation (Note 6) is denominated in United States Dollars ("US\$") and is subject to fluctuations in that currency's value relative to the Canadian dollar.
+However, the Company has operations outside of Canada, and therefore could be at risk for currency translations.
+The Company's property acquisition obligation (Note 7) is denominated in United States Dollars ("US\$") and is subject to fluctuations in that currency's value relative to the Canadian dollar.
+The value of the obligation at October 31, 2021 is \$30,960 (US\$25,000), therefore a 10% rise or fall in the Canadian dollar against the US dollar would have resulted in a decrease (increase) of \$3,096 in the net loss.

-There were no significant changes to credit risk, liquidity risk and market risk during the years ended October 31, 2020 and 2019.
+There were no significant changes to credit risk, liquidity risk and market risk during the years ended October 31, 2021 and 2020.